churn-buster/in-app-dunning/README.md

 # In-App-Dunning

-In-app-dunning is a javascript library that allows you present a message to your customers with overdue or failed payments.
+In-app-dunning is a javascript library that allows you respond to failed payments by displaying a message to subscribers while they are logged into your app.

+It's an easy way to give them a nudge to update their payment method while you have their attention.

 ## Requirements